louiedinh/python-practice-projects/book/introduction.md

 I still had a problem though.
 Even after careful readings, I found that the concepts didn't _really_ stick.
-It wasn't until I had seen the concepts in real programs _and_ attempted to incorporate them into my own programs, that I finally understood the benefits and also limitations of each feature and library.
+It wasn't until I had seen the concepts in real programs _and_ attempted to incorporate them into my own, that I finally understood the benefits and also limitations of each feature and library.

-That is why Python Practice Projects contains two essential parts.
+That is why Python Practice Projects contains two essential elements.
 The first is the project descriptions themselves.
 These problems were not chosen randomly.
 Each one was designed to be challenging, yet compactly solvable.
 The basic solution shouldn't be more than a few hundred lines of code.
 The second part is the links to production quality solutions.
 After the flowering